 In the summer of 2013, Jeff continued to enhance the Rustler's tradition of excellence by adding a new spa wing including beautiful indoor and outdoor Jacuzzis, a Swedish sauna and new spa treatment rooms.
 Perched above the spa, overlooking the pool area, 5 new guest rooms with spectacular views and fireplaces were added.
 Public areas were also upgraded, enhancing our existing amenities.

-Along with the dedicated management team, we will continue to make improvements to preserve the friendly and relaxed atmosphere appreciated by our valued guests.
+With the dedicated management team, we will continue to make improvements to preserve the friendly and relaxed atmosphere appreciated by our valued guests.